Posts

 TPMS warning light Ignored

-I must confess that this article surprised me !
-In our experience then the opposite is nearer the truth.
+In our experience, the opposite is closer to the truth.
 Drivers are usually very alarmed at the site of any warning light.
 Including the TPMS tyre pressure monitoring system light.
-Indeed if they are anything like me then the presence of any flashing dashboard light is really annoying.
+Indeed, if they are anything like me, then the presence of any flashing dashboard light is really annoying.

 TPMS, signals come from an electric valve in the same place as the old style rubber valve used to be.
 In fact the two types look the same.
 However the TPMS valve has an electric sensor connection on the inside of the wheel.
 This senses any loss of pressure in the tyre sending a signal to the car which illuminates the light on the dash.